-In-app help can be used for consumer-facing software or employee-facing software.
+In-app help can be used for both consumer-facing and employee-facing software.
 It’s usually deployed using a digital adoption platform (DAP).
 There is some overlap between in-app help for consumers and employees.
 But it’s often used in different ways for both groups.

-For example, customer onboarding and employee onboarding are nearly identical in name, but their goals are very different.
-Customer onboarding focuses on getting customers acquainted with software so they’re more likely to use it and continue using it.
-For employee onboarding, the purpose is to help employees work in company software more effectively and also reduce help desk calls.
+For example, customer and employee onboarding are nearly identical in name, but their goals differ significantly.
+Customer onboarding focuses on familiarizing customers with the software so they’re more likely to use and continue using it.
+Employee onboarding is designed to help employees use company software more effectively and reduce help desk calls.

-The focus of this post is how contextual help (aka in-app help) can be used to help employees use internal company (usually custom) software.
-There are tons of benefits to providing in-app help as opposed to going traditional routes for training.
-While in-app help likely won’t eliminate the need for training, it will bring help closer to when they need it and likely reduce calls to the help desk.
+This post focuses on how contextual help (aka in-app help) can help employees use internal company software (usually custom).
+There are many benefits to providing in-app help rather than traditional training methods.
+While in-app help likely won’t eliminate the need for training, it will bring help closer to when they need it and will likely reduce help desk calls.

-When I first discovered in-app help it was in the form of overlays that would pop up the first time you used a new mobile app.
+When I first encountered in-app help, it was in the form of overlays that appeared the first time you used a new mobile app.
 Something as simple as this in the old HP printer iOS app.

-Things are more complex now and in-app help can do a lot more for employees.
-Whether you’re using custom software for your company or software as a service (SaaS such as Salesforce), you’re likely opening it in your web browser.
-Chrome and other web browsers are now the window to your world in almost every way.
+Things are more complex now, and in-app help can do more for employees.
+Whether you’re using custom software for your company or software-as-a-service (SaaS) applications such as Salesforce, you’re likely opening them in your web browser.
+In almost every way, Chrome and other web browsers are now the window to your world.

-And, providing help for that software is essential to helping employees use it.
-The only app help method that used to be available was knowledge bases, job aids, or something like that.
-Now there are several different options available whether it be help articles available right inside of the application or even help overlays or what I’ll refer to as modal popups.
+Providing help with that software is essential to helping employees use it.
+The only help methods available were knowledge bases, job aids, and similar resources.
+Now, several options are available: help articles within the application, help overlays, and what I’ll refer to as modal popups.

 This is an example of the type of help you can find in Google’s Gmail.
-There’s a question mark icon at the top of the screen and when you click it, a modal pops up in the browser that lets you search for help and find articles.
+There’s a question mark icon at the top of the screen.
+When you click it, a modal opens that lets you search for help and find articles.

-This article is going to cover only in-app help that is essentially embedded in the application, though.
+However, this article will cover only in-app help embedded in the application.
 That means it becomes part of the software and can even interact with different parts of your software.
-You may know of in-app help referred to as in-app support or even contextual help.
+You may know in-app help as in-app support or contextual help.

-So you can understand the different ways in-app help helps your employees and organization, you have to understand the different ways it can be used.
-So, let’s take a look at the different types of in-app help.
+To understand how in-app help can benefit your employees and organization, you must first know how it can be used.
+So, let’s examine the different types of in-app help.

 Types Of In-App Help

-Going beyond embedding help articles in an overlay within your application, in-app help can do a lot more.
-There is help that helps with onboarding employees who are new to the application, walkthroughs, videos right in the application, alerts, and more.
+Going beyond embedding help articles in an overlay within your application, in-app help can do much more.
+There is help for onboarding new employees, walkthroughs and videos right in the application, alerts, and more.

-There are a few examples of each one below and what they might look like in an application.
-These examples all come from the guide showcases from Pendo.
-There are tons of interesting ways systems like Pendo and WalkMe can be used beyond their main purpose, but we’re going to stick with training uses.
+Below are a few examples of each, along with what they might look like in an application.
+These examples all come from Pendo’s guide showcases.
+There are many exciting ways systems like Pendo and WalkMe can be used beyond their primary purpose, but we’ll focus on training applications.

 Onboarding

-I mentioned in the beginning that this could be used for customer-facing and employee-facing onboarding.
-And, they work essentially the same way except with very different goals.
+At the beginning of this post, I mentioned that this could be used for customer- and employee-facing onboarding.
+They work essentially the same way, except with very different goals.

-You can see in the examples below the onboarding process essentially points to different areas of the screen and tells the user what that area is for.
-So, it might point to where you can access your profile to change your password, log out, or perhaps change your preference.
-Then it could point to the main menu and what’s available there.
+In the examples below, the onboarding process highlights different areas of the screen and explains what each area is for.
+For instance, it might indicate where you can access your profile to change your password, log out, or update your preferences.
+Then, it could point to the main menu and what’s available there.

 User onboarding sequences could even end by offering more help in specific areas of the application.
 We’ve used the onboarding sequence to tell users about keyboard shortcuts, walkthroughs for top help needs, and more.

-What you can do to onboard new users in an application is endless.
-It’s a great way to introduce new users and show them important areas of the application while in the application.
-It’s also the perfect place to show new users where they can get future help.
+There are endless ways to onboard new users to an application.
+It’s a great way to introduce new users to key areas of the application while they’re in it.
+It’s also the perfect place to show new users where they can get help in the future.

 Stepthrough or Walkthrough

-Onboarding is somewhat like a walkthrough except that it’s general guidance for new users in an application but they can be combined.
-A walkthrough shows an employee how to do a specific task in the application.
-A stepthrough is different in that employees are actually doing the process in the app as it walks you through it.
+Onboarding is similar to a walkthrough, but it provides general guidance for new application users.
+A walkthrough guides an employee through a specific task in the application.
+A stepthrough is different because employees complete the process in the app as it guides them.

-That could be walking someone through the process of creating a new user in a CRM, or perhaps making a note on a customer.
+That could be walking someone through creating a new CRM user or adding a note on a customer.

-Doing this can all happen without overwhelming the user because they’re taking it one step at a time.
-There’s no looking around the screen for something that’s in a job aid, it’s all right there in front of the employee pointed out and explained in modals as they go.
+This can be done without overwhelming the user, as they take it one step at a time.
+There’s no need to search the screen for a job aid; it’s right in front of the employee, highlighted and explained as they go.

 Embedded Training Videos

-I don’t have a good example of this one since it’s a special use case that we’ve provided.
-But training videos can be hosted on any platform such as Vimeo or YouTube and embedded into a modal popup.
+I don’t have a good example for this one, since it’s a special use case we’ve provided.
+However, training videos can be hosted on any platform, such as Vimeo or YouTube, and embedded into a modal popup.
+If it’s a short video, you can embed it directly on the platform.
 That could be helpful for more complex processes that require information that a walkthrough can’t accommodate.

 Training videos that already exist can be embedded in an application overlay right in the app.

-It could also be that a video has already been developed on a help topic which makes it easy to embed in a modal that can then be launched from a help center.
-I haven’t mentioned the help center before, which is an icon or some kind of button on the screen that launches a central location for all help content that is available in the application.
+It could also be that a video has already been developed on a help topic, making it easy to embed in a modal that can be launched from a help center.
+I haven’t mentioned the help center before: it is an icon or button on the screen that opens a central hub for all help content in the application.

-This is an example of the resource center inside of Pendo where users can get support and more.
+Below is an example of the resource center within Pendo, where users can get support and more.

 Tooltip

 Tooltips don’t even have to be badges.
-It’s possible to show more information or context when a user hovers over or clicks on a button or some part of an application.
-That pretty much opens the doors to many possibilities of what types of information and training can be made available in your application.
+It’s possible to display more information or context when a user hovers over or clicks a button or other part of the application.
+That opens the door to many possibilities for the types of information and training available in your application.

 Feedback

-Any kind of survey or information you want to gather from employees is possible.
-You can collect NPS scores, answers to questions, scale ratings, and even open-field input.
-There are a lot of options for what you can collect right inside the application through in-app help.
+Any survey or information you want to gather from employees is possible.
+You can collect NPS scores, question responses, scale ratings, and open-ended input.
+There are many options for what you can collect directly within the application via in-app help.

 We’ve used in-app help to collect some of the following information in applications: